Glasswall-SRE/glasswall-sre.github.io/docs/products/filetrust-email/security-policy/data-management.md

 ---
 title: Data Management
-description: How FileTrust Email's Data is managed.
+description: How Rebuild for Email's Data is managed.
 ---

 # Introduction